istio/istio.io/content/docs/concepts/security/index.md

     caption="Istio Security Architecture"
     >}}

-In the following sections, we will introduce Istio security features in details.
+In the following sections, we introduce the Istio security features in detail.

 ## Istio identity